October 22, 2016

 Thank you to the sponsors and community voices of TIES 2016!

 Thank you to the organizations sponsoring the 2016 Transgender Information and Empowerment Summit.
 This support is essential in making TIES possible and leads directly to the success of the event.
 Please show your support in every way you can to the organizations listed below.
-Learn more about becoming a Community Voice or contact John at email@example.com for more information about sponsorship.
+Learn more about becoming a Community Voice or contact us at firstname.lastname@example.org for more information about sponsorship.

 Youth Conference Sponsor